MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 For example, save a customer's name in a variable called `UserName`, and the bot can address the customer by name as the conversation continues.

-Variables can also be passed into, and returned from, [other topics](#receive-values-from-other-topics) and Power Automate.
+Variables can also be passed into, and returned from, [other topics](#receive-values-from-other-topics) and Power Automate flows.

 ## Variable scopes

 Variables can exist within three scopes:

-- **Topic**: Topic variables can only be referenced within the topic where it is created.
+- **Topic**: Topic variables can only be referenced within the topics in which they are created.
 This is the default scope for created variables.
 - **Global**: [Global variables](authoring-variables-bot.md) are available for use across all topics.
 You can change the scope of any topic variable to make it a global variable.
 - **System**: [System variables](#system-variables) are created automatically and provide additional contextual information about the conversation or the user.
 They are usually available in all topics.